shoaibshaikh07/skillmatch-ai/README.md

 2. Applications are developed in the `apps` directory
 3. Use `npm run dev` or `bun run dev` for local development
 4. Changes in shared packages are automatically reflected in applications

+## Deployment

+### Server
+We will deploy our server to [Render](https://render.com) using [Docker](https://www.docker.com), follow the steps below:

+1. Create a Render account (if you don't have one) and connect your GitHub account.
+2. Create new `Web Service` and select `Docker` as the Language.
+3. Enter `apps/server` as the `Root Directory`.
+4. Set all the environment variables in the `Environment Variables` section.
+5. Click `Deploy Web Service`.
+6. Once the deployment is complete, you can access your deployed server at `https://<your-app-name>.onrender.com`.

 ## 📝 License